 What is a teacher helper??
 Every day at our morning meeting, I choose 3 kids that did a great job listening and following directions the day before.
+These kids place a giant clothespin on their desk so everyone can see who they are that day with a quick glance around the room.
 Those 3 kids get to be the teacher helpers for the day.
 Those students deliver notes to the office, lead the line, and answer all questions that students may have.

 My teacher helpers assist students who may be unsure what to do or just need help on one problem.
 WIth social distancing requirements in place, it can be tricky for me to be in 20 places at once.
 If a student has a simple question like, “can we sharpen pencils right now?” or “what page are we supposed to be on?”, they don’t have to wait for me to be available.
 They can ask one of our teacher helpers and get the feedback they need immediately.

 It has helped things run SO smoothly in our classroom and the kids adore earning this job in our classroom.